Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-Open.md

 'reqlatencyclass' Allows to select how aggressive [PsychPortAudio](PsychPortAudio) should be about
 minimizing sound latency and getting good deterministic timing, i.e. how to
 trade off latency vs. system load and playing nicely with other sound
 applications on the system.
-Level 0 means: Don't care about latency, this mode
+Level 0 means: Don't care about latency or timing
-works always and with all settings, plays nicely with other sound applications.
+precision.
+This mode works always and with all settings, plays nicely with other
-Level 1 (the default) means: Try to get the lowest latency that is possible
+sound applications.
+Level 1 (the default) means: Try to get the lowest latency
-under the constraint of reliable playback, freedom of choice for all parameters
+that is possible under the constraint of reliable playback, freedom of choice
-and interoperability with other applications.
-Level 2 means: Take full control
+for all parameters and interoperability with other applications.
+Level 2 means:
-over the audio device, even if this causes other sound applications to fail or
+Take full control over the audio device, even if this causes other sound
-shutdown.
-Level 3 means: As level 2, but request the most aggressive settings
+applications to fail or shutdown.
+Level 3 means: As level 2, but request the
-for the given device.
-Level 4: Same as 3, but fail if device can't meet the
+most aggressive settings for the given device.
+Level 4: Same as 3, but fail if
-strictest requirements. 'freq' Requested playback/capture rate in samples per
+device can't meet the strictest requirements. 'freq' Requested playback/capture
-second (Hz).
-Defaults to a value that depends on the requested latency mode.
+rate in samples per second (Hz).
+Defaults to a value that depends on the
-'channels' Number of audio channels to use, defaults to 2 for stereo.
-If you
+requested latency mode. 'channels' Number of audio channels to use, defaults to
-perform simultaneous playback and recording, you can provide a 2 element vector
+2 for stereo.
+If you perform simultaneous playback and recording, you can
-for 'channels', specifying different numbers of output channels and input
+provide a 2 element vector for 'channels', specifying different numbers of
-channels.
-The first element in such a vector defines the number of playback
+output channels and input channels.
+The first element in such a vector defines
-channels, the 2nd element defines capture channels.
-E.g., [2, 1] would define 2
+the number of playback channels, the 2nd element defines capture channels.
+E.g.,
-playback channels (stereo) and 1 recording channel.
-See the optional
+[2, 1] would define 2 playback channels (stereo) and 1 recording channel.
+See
-'selectchannels' argument for selection of physical device channels on multi-
+the optional 'selectchannels' argument for selection of physical device channels
-channel cards.
+on multi- channel cards.
 'buffersize' requested size and number of internal audio buffers, smaller
 numbers mean lower latency but higher system load and some risk of overloading,
 which would cause audio dropouts. 'suggestedLatency' optional requested latency